cereal-with-water/Human-Anatomy-Public/README.md

 An advanced **mixed-reality educational tool** designed to teach human heart anatomy through **Apple Vision Pro**.
 Built using **Unity PolySpatial**, **YOLOv8 object detection**, and **AI-powered self-assessment**, this project enables fully immersive and hands-free learning for **medical students and faculty**.

+> ⚠️ Note: At the request of the project owner, the full source code cannot be made publicly available.
+> This repository focuses on demonstrating key features and interaction design.
+> Thank you for your understanding.

 ## 📌 Features